Peyton Manning: 1996 season

 The Vols opened the 1996 season ranked No. 2 behind Nebraska.
 However, after winning their first two games against UNLV and UCLA, the Vols again lost to Florida by a score of 35–29, with Manning throwing four interceptions.
-After winning their next four games, the Vols were defeated by Memphis, even though he threw 296 yards.
+After winning their next four games, the Vols were defeated by Memphis, even though Manning threw 296 yards.
 The Vols won the rest of their games, including a 48–28 win in the Citrus Bowl over Northwestern, a game in which Manning threw 408 yards and four touchdowns; he was named the game's MVP.
 His 243 pass completions and 63.9% completion percentage led the SEC that year.
 He finished the 1996 season with 3,287 passing yards, 20 touchdowns, and 12 interceptions.
 He also came in eighth place in Heisman Trophy voting.
 Manning completed his degree in three years, a Bachelor of Arts in speech communication.
-He was also predicted to be the top overall pick in the NFL Draft, but decided to stay at Tennessee for his senior year.
+He was predicted to be the top overall pick in the NFL draft, but announced his decision to stay at Tennessee for his senior year in an event at Thompson-Boling Arena.

+Sexual assault allegation

+In 1996, while attending the University of Tennessee, Manning was accused of sexual assault by trainer Jamie Ann Naughright after she alleged that he pressed his genitals against her face during a foot examination.
+Manning said that he was pulling a prank by "mooning" Malcolm Saxon, a cross country runner who was in the room as Naughright bent over to examine him.
+Saxon initially supported Manning's story before stating in an affidavit and a written letter to Manning that Manning had intentionally exposed himself to Naughright, but did not mention witnessing any physical contact during the incident.
+Naughright settled with the university for $300,000 for its alleged failure in four incidents and resigned from the school.
+She also made a list of 33 complaints about the school.
+Naughright filed a defamation lawsuit against Manning and three other parties in 2002, claiming that Manning defamed her in a book he wrote with his father and author John Underwood in which he described her as having a "vulgar mouth".
+The lawsuit was settled after the court ruled there was sufficient evidence for it to be heard by a jury.
+Terms of the settlement were not disclosed due to confidentiality terms.